VidunderGunder/ml-ady-report/README.md

 Competitors offering retrofit systems:

 - [Built Robotics](http://www.builtrobotics.com/)
-Same principles as MLAdy, but selling entire retrofitted vehicles, not just the retrofit.
+Same principles as MLAdy, but offering entire retrofitted vehicles, not a retrofit as a service.
 Also offers training to engineers.
 - [Perrone Robotics](https://www.perronerobotics.com/)
 Retrofit kits for defined zone transit.
--

 ### MLAdy's Edge